helloItIsThomas/helloitsthomas-24-03/src/projects/snickers/index.md

         src: "assets/projects/snickers/snickersDynamicRows-3-comped.mp4"
       - type: text
         data:
-          headline: "Project 1 Headline"
+          headline: "Pattern Generator"
           cols:
-            - src: "Here is some content for p 1"
+            - src: "This tool allows the user to create background graphics from the Snickers logo."
-            - src: "Here is some content for p 2"
+            - src: "Offset, row count, position, and scale can be easily adjusted to iterate through an endless number of outcomes."
   - name: "1"
     components:
       - type: imageTile